Daimler Motoren Gesellschaft: French licences

 Edouard Sarazin began early negotiations to license Gottlieb Daimler's engines in France.
 After his death, his wife finally succeeded, helped by Émile Levassor and René Panhard (then a timber-machinery manufacturers) selling their first engine in 1887.

 Armand Peugeot, one of their clients, began fitting vehicles with Panhard & Levassor engines, and acquired Daimler's licence from them.
 Peugeot focused, successfully, on the German market.

 Panhard & Levassor designed a complete automobile.
 Levassor mounted an engine (Daimler's) over the front axle, giving better balance and turning.
 Marketed in October 1891, it featured rear wheel drive by two side chains, pedal clutch, front radiator, and steering by lever.

 Historians consider that the automobile was "a German invention, while France expanded it commercially", mainly by publicity from car-racing since in January 1886 Karl Benz was granted the first patent for an automobile he designed and built in 1885.

 American licences

 In 1888, Gottlieb Daimler established a cooperation with the German-born piano maker William Steinway in Astoria, Queens, later New York City, to build stationary and marine engines for gas and petroleum, and later on, in 1892, also to build cars as full copies of the German design.
-The engines and cars were produced in Steinway's premises of the "Rikers plant" opposite of Rikers Island which is in use for piano production until nowadays.
+The engines and cars were produced in Steinway's premises at the "Rikers plant" opposite Rikers Island which was in use for piano production until nowadays.
 This business was sold after William Steinway died in 1896.